Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Results

 {If a larger number of large-scale modes is lost to foreground contamination, i.e. $\kparmin=0.01\;\Mpc$ (blue line), then all three PNG types are affected, with local PNG being the most affected.} A harder $\kparmin$ cut-off decreases the available signal inside the volume of a survey.
 Due to the instrumental and survey specifications, the UHF band is more affected, since a significant amount of large-scale modes, and hence squeezed configurations, get removed with the $\kparmin$ cut.
-This affects local PNG the most, since its bispectrum peaks on the squeezed triangles.
+This affects local PNG the most, since on the one hand the local PNG bispectrum peaks on the squeezed triangles and on the other the consequent limited access to the large scales, reduces significantly the PNG signal of the scale-dependent bias correction in the HI power spectrum contribution.
 Equilateral PNG is affected the least, since the number of equilateral configurations, for which this template peaks, is not significantly reduced by the large-scale cut-offs.
 In fact, only a small number of the available equilateral triangles are excluded from each survey.
+Despite the fact that the power spectrum does not hold any constraining power on equilateral PNG (see \sref{sec:HIbisp_RSD}), adding the power spectrum Fisher matrix to the bispectrum one, improves the PNG constraints over the latter.
+This is due to the enhanced signal provided by the power spectrum on the redshift-dependent free parameters, e.g. $b_1$.

 Similar behaviour to the MeerKAT results can be seen in the case of the SKA1-MID experiment in SD mode (\fref{fig:SKA_cumul_sfnl}).
 An improvement towards higher redshift, due to the larger accessible volumes, can be also observed for both bands considered.
 Band B1 results reach a saturation point around $z\sim 1.3$, while saturation in B2 is only in the last redshift bins.
 Despite the large sky area and extended redshift range of B1 band, the cumulative results over the whole redshift range are only marginally better than those provided by the MeerKAT high-redshift band (see \tref{table:forc_all}).
-The potential PNG signal in the bispectrum, provided by the high redshift slices ($z>1.4$) of SKA1-MID B1 band, is excluded by the fundamental limitations of the SD mode, i.e. the telescope beam, and therefore there is no significant information to be added in the forecasts (see left panels of \fref{fig:SKA_cumul_sfnl}).
+The potential PNG signal in the power spectrum and bispectrum, provided by the high redshift slices ($z>1.4$) of SKA1-MID B1 band, is excluded by the fundamental limitations of the SD mode, i.e. the telescope beam, and therefore there is no significant information to be added in the forecasts (see left panels of \fref{fig:SKA_cumul_sfnl}).
+Note, that due to the accessible scale range of the B1 band, the power spectrum provides equivalent $\fnl$ constraints to the bispectrum for local PNG, while for orthogonal PNG its contribution to the combined signal is marginal.